koraysels/grunt-register-hbs-partials/README.md

 });
 ```

+you can also set the `` requireRoot `` proerty to force the outputted require statement to start at another directory

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).